-You'll find other ideas on Sport England's 'Stay In, Work Out' pages too.
+You'll find ideas on Sport England's 'Stay In, Work Out' pages too.
 Just remember, if you do get ill, resting completely will speed your recovery so don't try any of these until you're well again.

-Providers are responding in all sorts of ways to the need for people to keep moving.
 Here's a quick list of some of the most popular weekday daily broadcasts that you can access - all free.
 (If you're new to Facebook Live, 'Like' and follow the page, and you'll be alerted in your News feed - or go back and watch it later.)

 |Over 65's||8,12,4||Make Movement your Mission||YouTube|